matthiaszarzecki/InterviewQuestions/README.md

 Do you use 3rd party plugins?
 If facebook, how so?
 The Facebook SDK issues are well documented and public.

+Do you heavily rely on 3rd party plugins throughout the entire project, like RxSwift, TinyConstraints?
+Which ones?
+If so, what decisions led to this?

 Do you have webviews in your app?
 How many?
 If it is a webview-based app, what decisions led to this?
 Do you have any issues with maintenance?
+Do you expect your app-developers to be able to handle tasks and issues that are more frontend-oriented?

 How many people working on the app?
 Who are they, maybe I know them?
 What are their specialities?